kimoppalfens/kimoppalfens.github.io/_posts/2021-01-06-Logging in the cloud - Part  2.md

 We've created an application to install this during our task sequence.
 It could very well be that you have this already configured in your task sequence as those distributables are often needed for other applications as well.

 **Note :** the silent install parameters are : "/install /quiet /norestart"
+**Note 2:** [Patch my PC](https://patchmypc.com/) offers a way to automatically generate applications for the software they can patch, this includes those visual C++ redistributables.

-The second step to our task sequence is the actuall installation of OpenSSL.
+The second step to our task sequence is the actual installation of OpenSSL.
 For this demo, I've used the binaries provided by FireDeamon, but there are probably others available that are equally good.
 Download the binaries [here](https://kb.firedaemon.com/support/solutions/articles/4000121705).

 On a workstation that has the previously mentioned x64 vcredist installed, extract the OpenSSL zipfile to, eg, c:\openssl

-open a commandprompt and navigate to 'C:\openssl\x64\bin'
+open a command prompt and navigate to 'C:\openssl\x64\bin'

 The following command will create our 2048 bits private key called "private_key.pem" :